ColinKennedy/rez_developer_packages/rez_lint/README.md

 And here's a link to what the final result looks like
 - https://sphinx-code-include.readthedocs.io/en/latest/changelog.html

 Basically, you only need to maintain one file if you use the .rst extension.
+But if you use any other extension, you have to maintain 2 separate CHANGELOG files.

 ## no-documentation